7ankalis/7ankalis.github.io/_posts/2025-08-16-htb-cobblestone.md

 And we have a service at port `TCP/25115`.
 This was cobbler's used port.
 Check out what is the [Cobbler](https://cobbler.github.io/) service.

+>Cobbler is a Linux provisioning and deployment server designed to simplify the setup of network-based installations.
+It allows administrators to automatically install operating systems, manage system profiles, and configure network boot environments (PXE) across many machines.
+Key features include:
+- OS provisioning: Automates the installation of Linux distributions on bare-metal or virtual machines.

+- Profile management: Defines templates for system configurations, including packages, scripts, and network settings.

+- PXE boot integration: Supports network booting for unattended installations.

+- Template and scripting support: Uses templates (Cheetah) for scripts and configuration files to customize installations.

+- Essentially, Cobbler streamlines large-scale deployments, making it easier to manage multiple systems consistently and automatically.
+{: .prompt-tip }

 So to see what's being hosted in that port, we port forward it using:
 ```bash
 ssh -L 25115:localhost:25115 cobbler@cobblestone.htb
 ```

 Reading what's on [this](https://tnpitsecurity.com/blog/cobbler-multiple-vulnerabilities/) page, leads to the direct solution.

+Here is what we're going to do:
+>The privilege escalation relied on a critical vulnerability in Cobbler (≤ 3.2.1), which exposes an XML-RPC API for managing profiles, systems, and templates.
+The vulnerability arises because Cobbler’s generate_script method renders templates using Cheetah without proper input sanitization.
+This allows an attacker to perform a template injection, executing arbitrary Python code as the user running Cobbler (typically root).
+By crafting a malicious template and forcing Cobbler to render it—either through profile or system manipulation—the attacker could execute commands with root privileges, effectively taking full control of the system.
+{: .prompt-tip }

 ```python
 import xmlrpc.client